paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-035-survivors-and-dependents-educational-assistance.md

 <a id="section-3533"></a>
 ## § 3533.
-Special assistance for the educationally dis­advantaged
+Special assistance for the educationally disadvantaged
 **(a)**

 (1) Any eligible person shall be entitled to the assistance provided an eligible veteran under section 3491(a) (if pursued in a State) of this title and be paid an educational assistance allowance therefor in the manner prescribed by [section 3491(b) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title38-section3491/b&num=0&edition=prelim), except that the corresponding rate provisions of this chapter shall apply, as determined by the Secretary, to such pursuit by an eligible person.